mcfnord/rml/src/merrival.md

 Nohavec is a close personal friend of Mr.
 Lindquist, and the two are often seen together socializing.
-Mr. Lindquist’s management, who are not union members, told union- member DPAs that they should vote for Ms. Nohavec over Mr. Schacht in the PCPAA election.
+Mr. Lindquist’s management, who are not union members, told union-member DPAs that they should vote for Ms. Nohavec over Mr. Schacht in the PCPAA election.
 Several management DPAs followed Mr. Lindquist's order, including